Early Decision - 1/31/19 | Regular Decision - 3/4/19

 Designed specifically for high school students on an ambitious STEM pathway, this is a unique seven-week opportunity to participate in hands-on engineering laboratory research focused on real-world problems at one of the top-ranked engineering schools in the nation.
 Close mentorship comes from USC Viterbi faculty and staff, graduate student researchers, plus visiting national scholars -- all enveloped within SHINE's cohort activities and network.
 See our research projects and culminating posters.
-Read about SHINE in the USC Viterbi News here.
+Read about SHINE alumni who now attend USC Viterbi.

 Hear what they said about SHINE